 Best Criminal Defense Attorney in Boise, Idaho

-Sawtooth Defense Lawyers specialize in sex crimes cases.
+Sawtooth Defense Lawyers have extensive experience in sex crimes cases.
 Our highly responsive lawyers immediately start working aggressively to have your case dropped or charges reduced.
 We focus on keeping you out of jail and off the Idaho sex offender registry.